Rising Youth Unemployment Crisis in China: Uncovering the Truth and Implications for the Future

 Some experts have warned that China’s youth unemployment wave hides the risk of social unrest.

 Voice of America reported on December 15 that Steyer, a US think tank, Council on Foreign Relations, said that the development opportunities for Chinese young people have dried up.
-“The living standards of this generation of Chinese young people will be lower than what their parents could achieve.”
+“The living standards of this generation of Chinese young people will be lower than what their parents might achieve.”
 This will trigger social unrest in China.

 “You’re going to see a generation that’s increasingly disaffected and resentful.
 They’re no longer willing to tolerate dictatorship because it’s no longer delivering the results they want.
-So that could create quite a political rift within China,” he said. unrest and will certainly undermine social cohesion.”
+So that might create quite a political rift within China,” he said. unrest and will certainly undermine social cohesion.”

 Liu Yuanchun, president of Shanghai University of Finance and Economics, released the “2023 Mid-term China Macroeconomic Analysis and Forecast Report” at the end of June, and also mentioned the youth unemployment problem.
 “If not handled properly, it will cause other social problems outside the economic field, and even become a problem.” political issues.”